Financial Samurai

 After you link all your accounts, use their Retirement Planning calculator that pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.

-I’ve been using Personal Capital since 2012, when I retired at age 34, and have seen my net worth skyrocket during this time thanks to better money management.
+I’ve been using Empower since 2012, when I retired at age 34.
+And have seen my net worth skyrocket during this time thanks to better money management.

 Life is good when your finances are in order!